 How Does Online Therapy Work?

-Gatewell is pleased, with the advent of technological advances, to offer online therapy to clients from various locales.
+Gatewell is pleased to offer online therapy to clients in several states.
+Our registered dietitian nutritionist also offers online sessions across the country.
 We offer HIPAA-compliant video appointments, in addition to standard phone sessions.
 Research has shown that online therapy is comparable to in-person therapy in its effectiveness.

 Telehealth, including phone and video sessions, allows clients and therapists to meet outside of a physical office.
 A face-to-face encounter is preserved with video sessions, while concerns such as geography and scheduling are avoided.
 Online counseling allows clients and providers who have an established therapeutic relationship to continue working together when physical circumstances intervene or for clients who might otherwise be unable to access care to enter treatment.
 This is particularly important with regard to accessing specialized care.

-Online work may also be particularly useful for patients who are medically compromised/disabled, for those without transportation, for those unable to leave their offices during a workday, for new parents, or for those who struggle with an emotional issue that makes attending an in-person session more challenging.
+Online work may also be particularly useful for clients who are medically compromised/disabled, for those without transportation, for those unable to leave their offices during a workday, for new parents, or for those who struggle with an emotional issue that makes attending an in-person session more challenging.
 Online counseling, however, is not indicated with all individuals or in all cases.
-Some clients may actually benefit from a physical visit, rather than a remote one.
+Some clients may actually benefit from an in-person visit, rather than a remote one.
 At Gatewell, we will carefully review the pros and cons of telehealth with you.

 Does Insurance Cover Online Therapy?